A Long Code is a standard phone number that is used to send and receive SMS and MMS messages.

 The number of digits in a long code will vary by country where they are not using the NANP.

-Choose your first Long code for free within your Textafied Account
+Choose your free long code number (or a toll free #) within your Textafied Account

 A long code is what most of us use when sending messages from our mobile devices to other people’s personal mobile devices, (this point illustrates the fact that a long code is a much more personal approach than a short code, and this can have a huge impact with your customers and potential customers.)

-There are different technologies and regulations for sending messages depending on whether you are using a long code or a short code.
+There are different technologies and regulations for sending messages depending on whether you are using a long code, a short code or a toll free number.

-For example, when sending with a long code, the sender is limited to 1 message per second.
-Automated systems that use short codes can send up to 100 messages per second.
+For example, when sending with a long code, the sender is limited to 1 message per second and a toll free number can send 3 SMS messages per second.

 It is easier and less expensive to set-up long codes than short codes.
 Also, less restrictive opt-in policies allow you to leverage more of your customer database.